Rocky River (North Carolina)

 The Rocky River is a 95 mi river in the Piedmont region of North Carolina.
 It begins in Iredell County near Mooresville and flows south into Cabarrus County, where it is the principal waterway in the county.
 The river continues southeastward to form the line between Stanly, Union, and Anson counties.
 It empties into the Pee Dee River just below Norwood, North Carolina at the junction of Stanly, Montgomery, Anson, and Richmond counties, at the foot of the Uwharrie Mountains.

-Efforts are being made to boost tourism and canoe and kayak recreation along Rocky River "Blueway" as part of the Carolina Thread Trail.
+Efforts are being made to boost tourism, including and canoe and kayak recreation, along Rocky River "Blueway" as part of the Carolina Thread Trail.

 Private, non-profit organizations have developed park lands for improved river access, but some controversy ensued.